 There has been, on average, 1 school shooting every week this year

-We’re only 11 weeks into 2018, and there have already been 17 school shootings where someone was hurt or killed.
-That averages out to 1.5 shootings a week.
+We’re only 20 weeks into 2018, and there have already been 22 school shootings where someone was hurt or killed.
+That averages out to more than 1 shooting a week.

 The parameters CNN followed in this count are: